 Other Thoughts: In a way I hope they keep the crappy niner there even when the Elite Course is completed in Spring 2009.
 It would be neat to have a beginner and an expert course on the same grounds...would also be fun to drive my friends the 2 hours to this course and have them swear at me as we play the crap 9 and then spring the monster new 18 on them!The elite 18 holer is going in by the marina in the rear of the park.
 I walked down there and it looks like an amazing wooded course with elevation, streams, long interesting fairways and pin placements is being put in.
 Was kind of hard to tell exactly but the future looks like a Full Moon Here!

 11 of 13 people found this review helpful.

 Moon Lake, PA

 Cons: This course (9 hole rec) is an absolute terrible "course".
 Super easy with home baskets that provide shelter for bees and rodents.
-The place hasn't been maintained and the disc catchers are an embarassment to disc golfing overall.
-They haven't started construction on the "new" course and after talking to staffers out ther I highly doubt we'll ever see it built.
+The place hasn't been maintained and the disc catchers are an embarrassment to disc golfing overall.
 The current mess (course) should be removed from this site because of it's poor condition and easy, easy play and over lack of care.

 Join Disc Golf Course Review